 JUNE/JULY 29th June – 1st July

 SeaFest, Ireland’s national maritime festival and once again will return to Galway.
 This festival looks to celebrate Ireland’s incredible ocean wealth by showcasing our abundant maritime resources and coastal life.
-The festival get bigger every year and runs in conjunction with the Our Ocean Wealth conference.
-Last year’s programme included a seafood fair, seafood cookery demonstrations with celebrity chefs and seafaring family fun, tours of the Irish Naval ships, leisure craft and boats, the Lee Swim, exhibits on marine life and all manner of festival entertainment for every age group.
+The festival gets bigger every year and runs in conjunction with the Our Ocean Wealth conference.
+Last year’s programme included a seafood fair, seafood cookery demonstrations with celebrity chefs and seafaring family fun, tours of Ireland’s most important vessels, the incredible fly-boarders, exhibits on marine life and all manner of festival entertainment for every age group.
 Expect this years to be even better!
+See you there!

 For more info: Seafest